 But can we really live without concrete these days?

 I set myself a target of zero concrete on my land.
 So far I’ve managed to stick to that target by finding alternatives.
 Most of the time the alternatives turned out to be far more efficient than concrete would ever have been, though I’ll admit that finding water storage solutions without using cement is tough.

 Where do we normally need concrete?

 I’m now at a complete loss as to why concrete has become the major foundation material of our day.
-It sucks up water, it’s crap for drainage, and it’s not even that strong unless you reinforce it.
+It wicks up water, it’s crap for drainage, and it’s not even particularly strong unless you reinforce it.
 (As I said, there’s a racket going on).
 Unless you are building a multi-story car-park, there are plenty of better options.

-The Greeks had no concrete, nor did the Mayans nor the Egyptians.
+The Greeks had no Portland cement, nor did the Mayans nor the Egyptians.
 Cob houses in the UK have survived for 500 years or more without a foundation at all!
 The Romans utilized a kind of concrete but it was made with lime which works very differently.
 Unlike Portland cement, lime breathes, dries, and rids itself of water fast.
 It's perfect for a wet climate.

 Again, I have no idea how concrete became slapped on walls as a coating.
 In winter it’s cold (because it doesn't breathe and holds the damp) and in summer it’s baking hot.
 Lime plaster, earthplaster or cob are more attractive, have less impact on the environment and breathe.
 Your house becomes toasty in the winter months and cool like a cave in the summer when using these alternatives.
 Furthermore, if you are building with earth and plaster with concrete, you risk the plaster cracking and falling off.
 This is because clay in the earth will swell when it gets wet, and contract when it dries, where as Portland cement has no flexibility.
 Hence the cracking.

 4. Lining pools